RekerLab/NanoAnalysis/README.md

 # NanoAI
-NanoAI is a large scale analysis of inorganic nanoparticles in pre-clinical cancer research
+NanoAnalysis is a large scale, ML-driven analysis of inorganic nanoparticles in pre-clinical cancer research

 # Dependencies
 Abstract